 As can be seen, disputing a CRT decision regarding strata matters will be difficult.
 Practically speaking, there will only be one “kick at the can” to get the decision you want.
 Despite the less formal aspects of the CRT process, a great deal of care and attention must be taken in preparing or defending a CRT claim.
 One cannot assume the Tribunal member will interpret the evidence in the same way you do.
 It is also important to ensure the right evidence, in its most compelling form, is before the Tribunal.
 Compelling evidence will often carry the day.

-Referencing the correct legal principles and relevant case law is important as well.
-Leaving it to the Tribunal member to identify those means risking that a favourable argument or case will be missed.
+Referencing the correct legal principles and relevant case law is important as well, as leaving it to the Tribunal member to identify those means taking a risk that a favourable argument or case will be missed.

 Tying the evidence and the legal principles together in a coherent and compelling way is critical to a successful argument.
 Since there is no oral hearing in most cases, there will generally be no chance to explain a point that is unclear.
-Making a solid argument increases the chances of a favourable and defensible decision.
+Making a solid argument through a well written and organized submission increases the chances of a favourable and defensible decision.

 While some may feel up to the task, most owners and particularly most strata council members will not.
 It is a heavy burden to place on the shoulders of a volunteer council member.
 That burden can be relieved by obtaining assistance with preparing and presenting the claim or defending against one.

 This article is intended for information purposes only and should not be taken as the provision of legal advice.
 Shawn M. Smith is lawyer whose practice focuses on strata property law.
 He frequently writes and lectures for strata associations.
 He is a partner with the law firm of Cleveland Doan LLP and can be reached at (604)536-5002 or email@example.com.
 He can be followed on Twitter @stratashawn.